sylabs/examples/http-server/apache2-web-server/README.md

 <br>

-## Building the contianer from a definition file:
+## Building the container from a definition file:

 To build the container from a recipe, you will need root access, and the definition file.